-For single axis, non-interpolated moves, clockwise moves will always increase the motor position data reported back to the PLC.
+Clockwise moves will always increase the motor position register that is reported back to the PLC.
 Some of the moves, such as the Jog Move, have a positive and negative command.
 A positive command, such a the +Jog Move command, will output pulses for a clockwise move.
-For interpolated moves, the direction of motion is defined in the X-Y plane defined by the two axes.
-INTERPOLATED MOVE PROFILES are introduced in chapter 3, starting on page 27.